About BirdRank

 Developer & Birdwatcher

-BirdRank was created by Junior Rodrigues as a passion project born from the intersection of software development and a deep love for nature.
-What started as a personal challenge to learn and build evolved into a platform dedicated to celebrating Brazil's birding community and the incredible biodiversity they help document.
+BirdRank was created by Junior Rodrigues as an independent project at the intersection of software development and birding.
+What started as a personal challenge to learn and build became a platform focused on organizing records, leaderboards and maps for birders across Brazil.

 Ready to Explore?